FC Tulsa: Stadium

 The team plays at ONEOK Field, a 7,833-seat stadium in the Greenwood District of Downtown Tulsa.
 The field opened in 2010 and was made the FC Tulsa's home in 2015.

 In order to transform the field from a baseball field to a soccer pitch, real sod is laid down atop the entire infield and the pitch stretches the length of the stadium, with one goal on the North side of the pitch and the other on the South side.

-On November 15, 2025, the stadium had a record attendance for soccer of 9,180 for the 2025 USL Championship Western Conference Championship game between New Mexico United and FC Tulsa.
+On November 22, 2025, the team set the stadium attendance record 9,507, for the nationally-televised USL Championship Final between FC Tulsa and Pittsburgh Riverhounds SC.)

 Club culture

 FC Tulsa's main rivals are Oklahoma City Energy FC in the Black Gold Derby, with both teams being located in Oklahoma.
 The supporters group of both teams established a trophy, a four-foot wrench painted with the colors of each team on either side, which is awarded to the regular season winner of the derby.

 83UNITED are the only supporters group recognized by the club.

 There are two unofficial supporters groups: Tulsa Lunatics and 918 Brigade.

 FC Tulsa also shares a local derby with Tulsa Athletic, with both teams playing in Tulsa.
 While the teams have played in preseason, they can only meet in official competition during the Lamar Hunt U.S. Open Cup, which has now happened three times: